Hayden Panettiere Reveals The Truth About Connie Britton’s ‘Nashville’ Death

 “Oh my gosh, that day was… ugh,” Panettiere continued of filming her final Nashville scenes with Connie prior to Rayna’s death.

-Hayden also admitted in the interview that it was tough to see her character Juliette say goodbye to Rayna, as the two haven’t always seen eye to eye during Nashville’s five season run.
+Hayden also admitted in the interview that it was tough to see her character Juliette say goodbye to Rayna, as the two haven’t always seen eye-to-eye during Nashville’s five season run.

 “I feel like when you have those strange relationships with people in your life that when they go, it’s worse,” Hayden admitted, “because you feel like you have all those loose ends that you haven’t gotten to tie up,” she said of their Nashville character’s drama over the years.